freshicet/Arrest_Records_Hays_Kansas/README.md

 ```
 pip install -r requirements.txt
 ```
-Run the HaysPDlogsofArrestCSV.py file to get Csv file of Latitude, Longitude, Time, arrested for, Age, where there are from, and Name.
+Run the HaysPDlogsofArrestCSV.py file to get csv file of Latitude, Longitude, Time, arrested for, Age, where there are from, and Name.
 ```
 HaysPDlogsofArrestCSV.py